cr8ivecodesmith/cr8ivecodesmith.github.com/content/4-weeks-to-fitness-experiment-week-2.md

 ## week 2 experience

+My week 2 workout actually started *officially* on the 3rd week of January because I got inflicted with the flu on the second week.
+So I guess this 4-week program will have to span upto the 1st week of February.

 Dramatic weight loss - probably water weight?
 Developed toned legs.
-Quads and calves are definetly more defined.
+Quads and calves are definitely more defined.
 Pilates exercises are crazy difficult.

-## week 2 stats *(Jan 13-17, 2014)*
+## week 2 stats *(Jan 20-24, 2014)*

 Weight: 65.7kg
 Neck: 36.7cm